 Mark has served on the board of the Virginia Association for Biological Farming and is spearheading efforts to cultivate relationships with other farm organizations (PASA- Pennsylvania Alliance for Sustainable Agriculture, FHCASA- Future Harvest Chesapeake Alliance for Sustainable Agriculture, NOFA-NY - Northeast Organic Farmers Association of New York, CFSA - Carolina Farm Stewardship Association) in order to support and develop regional innovative farming practices and farmer-to-farmer training.

-The 0% Nurture Capital Loan Sharondale Farm received from Slow Money Central Virginia in January 2019 was used to purchase a variety of equipment to help the farm become more efficient and ultimately diversify its business.
+The 0% SOIL Loan Sharondale Farm received from Slow Money Virginia in January 2019 was used to purchase a variety of equipment to help the farm become more efficient and ultimately diversify its business.
 This included an automatic volumetric bagging machine to replace hand-scooping substrate into production bags.
 It also included a bag tumbler to improve the post-clean room process.
 The bag tumbler mixes mushroom spawn into the sterilized substrate.
 Previously, the farm crew had to shake the bags by hand, which takes a lot of manpower than can be devoted to other tasks.

 Below are some photos and videos of the bag tumbler machine and volumetric bagger installed in April 2019: